tratteo/nuxt_template/content/articles/why-you-should-train.md

 Here's the thing: sporadic bursts of motivation are like that friend who shows up unannounced, eats all your snacks, gets you super pumped about reorganizing your life, and then disappears for three months.
 Fun in the moment, but not exactly reliable for long-term success.

+::note{}
-::alert{type="info" title="Plot Twist" description="You don't need to be motivated to be consistent.
+You don't need to be motivated to be consistent.
 In fact, consistency is what creates motivation, not the other way around!
-Mind = blown! 🤯"}
+Mind = blown! 🤯
 ::

 ## Why Your All-or-Nothing Approach Is All Wrong